MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 After you send an email message, it takes up to fifteen minutes before MyAnalytics can inform you about it.
 MyAnalytics groups similar information into a single summary card that you can select and expand to see a more detailed view.

 ### Reporting details

 MyAnalytics does not display read information about every email that you send.
-Please note the following circumstances:
+Please note the following circumstances.

 #### Requirement: qualifying messages

 Read statistics are shown only for _qualifying messages_.
 A qualifying message is an email message that is sent to five or more qualifying recipients.
 A qualifying recipient is a person who is in the same company as the sender and has not opted out of MyAnalytics.

 #### Other exceptions

 MyAnalytics does not report about email messages in the following categories:
  * email that was sent from a shared mailbox
  * email that was sent to a mailbox that was configured for email forwarding.
 (Recipients of forwarded email are not included in the count of qualifying recipients.)
  * email in which the individual recipient count on each of the To: and Cc: lines is less than 5 AND the Bcc: individual recipient count is also less than 5.

 #### Bcc: precision

 When you send email that has recipients on the Bcc: line, the precision of the email-read statistics is lowered.

 #### Read activity